VazkiiMods/Botania/CONTRIBUTING.md

 Minecraft, are **not accepted**
 * Duplicate issues or issues that have been solved already (use the search feature!) will be closed without warning.
 * Do not tag your issues' names.
-"Something Broke" is prefered to "[Bug] Something Broke" because there's a proper label system in place.
+"Something Broke" is preferred to "[Bug] Something Broke" because there's a proper label system in place.
 * Suggestions are **not** accepted.
 In general, new features are added to Botania on a must-have basis.
 The bar for new features is quite high.